-For the longest time, I’ve been fascinated by clouds.
-Ask anyone close to me.
-Some of the best clouds are in Seattle.
+For the longest time, I’ve been fascinated by clouds and some of the best clouds are in Seattle.
 There is just something about that city which brings out the best clouds.
 The only place I’ve ever seen with better clouds is Santa Fe, New Mexico.
 What is it about clouds?
-I don’t know…there’s something magical and humbling about watching a storm develop.
-I could sit for hours and watch storm clouds develop in the heat of summer.
+I don’t know…there’s something magical and awe inspiring about watching a storm develop.
+I could sit for hours and watch storm clouds brewing in the heat of summer.
 When the clouds turn dark and the lightning starts, you know your place in the world very quickly.

 This image is in Seattle, just outside the MoPOP (formerly Experience Music Project Museum) at Seattle Center (a must for music lovers when visiting Seattle).